Review of Carbonite Cloud Backup

 Receive up to a 10% discount on all 1, 2 and 3 year subscriptions with a Carbonite offer code.

-Post your user review of Carbonite online backup service here.
+Post your user review of Carbonite cloud backup service here.
 Please elaborate and say specifically what you like or don’t like about Carbonite.com.
 The intent of your review is to help undecided customers decide if Carbonite is right for them.